TrustedFirmwareWebsite/website/src/content/blog/TF-A-v2-10-release.md

 - mbedTLS Update to 3.4.1
 - Crypto-cell support for 712/713 removal ( deprecation announced in TF-A 2.9)

+## About TrustedFirmware.org

+TrustedFirmware.org is an open source project implementing foundational software components for creating secure devices.
+Trusted Firmware provides a reference implementation of secure software for processors implementing both the A-Profile and M-Profile Arm architecture.
+It provides SoC developers and OEMs with a reference trusted code base complying with the relevant Arm specifications.
+Trusted Firmware code is the preferred implementation of Arm specifications, allowing quick and easy porting to modern chips and platforms.
+This forms the foundations of a Trusted Execution Environment (TEE) on application processors, or the Secure Processing Environment (SPE) of microcontrollers.

+[TrustedFirmware.org](https://www.trustedfirmware.org) is member driven and member funded.

+To learn more about membership and its benefits, please see the [following page](/about) or send a request for more information to enquiries@trustedfirmware.org.

 1. [https://trustedfirmware-a.readthedocs.io/en/v2.10/change-log.html#id1](https://trustedfirmware-a.readthedocs.io/en/v2.10/change-log.html#id1)
 2. [https://trustedfirmware-a-tests.readthedocs.io/en/v2.10/change-log.html#version-2-10](https://trustedfirmware-a-tests.readthedocs.io/en/v2.10/change-log.html#version-2-10)
 3. [https://hafnium.readthedocs.io/en/latest/change-log.html#v2-10](https://hafnium.readthedocs.io/en/latest/change-log.html#v2-10)